adintoholj/Library-App/README.md

 # Library-App
-"Bibliothequaria" is a library app made with .NET that lets employees manage books and members.
+"Bibliothequaria" is a desktop library app made with .NET that lets employees manage books and members.
+It includes the following features - managing, accessing, and thoroughly following library records, members, and more.